wizelineacademy/itesm-socioformador-ago-dec-2023-team-03/README.md

 - [Express](https://expressjs.com/): Fast, unopinionated, minimalist web framework for Node.js
 - [Node.js](https://nodejs.org/en/): A JavaScript runtime built on Chrome's V8 JavaScript engine

-**Note**: *We are considering taking advantage of Next.js capabilities to use it to built the frontend and backend as well.*
+**Note**: *We are considering taking advantage of Next.js capabilities to build the frontend and backend as well.*

-## How it works? ⚙️
+## How will it work? ⚙️

-1. The app are going to be connected to the AI generator (like Chatgpt or Bard) through an API.
+1. The app is going to be connected to the LLMs (like Chatgpt or Bard) through an API.

-2. The API is going to be connected to a PostgreSQL database to store the prompts and the responses.
+2. The app is going to be connected to a PostgreSQL database to store the prompts and the responses.

-3. Then, the frontend is going to be connected to the API to send the prompts and receive the responses.
+3. Then, the frontend is going to be connected to the app to send the prompts and receive the responses.

+4. This while the access is being controled based on your needs, budget, and use; and the use is being monitored

 ## Deployment 🚀

-For the **frontend** 2e plan to deploy this app to [AWS](https://aws.amazon.com/) using [Amplify](https://aws.amazon.com/amplify/) or to [Vercel](https://vercel.com/) and [Elastic Beanstalk](https://aws.amazon.com/) for the backend.
+For the **frontend** we plan to deploy this app to [AWS](https://aws.amazon.com/) using [Amplify](https://aws.amazon.com/amplify/) or to [Vercel](https://vercel.com/) and [Elastic Beanstalk](https://aws.amazon.com/) for the backend.

 ## Getting Started: